-- 2.1 All executive members of the First Year Council shall be elected to their roles, in accordance with the Internal Regulations of Elections and Referenda, to terms beginning on the date of their election and extending thirteen months from the date of election. - (a) All students enrolled in their first year in an undergraduate academic programme at the downtown campus of McGill University shall be eligible to stand for election. - The Vice-President (Internal Affairs) shall be responsible for the identification the roles to be elected in consultation with the outgoing First Year Council Executives and shall be responsible for the development of job descriptions for the positions to be elected in advance of the commencement of the electoral timeline for the First Year Council elections. - (a) The Vice-President (Internal Affairs) must identify and create job descriptions for at least five positions to be elected.

-- (b) One job description must include the responsibility of acting as the First Year Representative on the Legislative Council and must include the time commitment for this responsibility in the position description. - 2.3 The First Year Council may strike working groups as needed. - (a) The First Year Undergraduate Network shall be a standing working group of the First Year Council intended to build partnerships and facilitate collaboration between first year groups on campus. - i.
-The First Year Undergraduate Network shall meet at least once per academic semester. - ii.
-The composition of the First Year Undergraduate Network shall be the elected members of the First Year Council, a representative from all first year councils affiliated with a faculty association, a representative from residences, and the Vice-President (Internal Affairs).
+- 2.1 All executive members of the First Year Council shall be elected to their roles, in accordance with the Internal Regulations of Elections and Referenda, to one year terms beginning October 10 in the year of election and extending until October 9 of the following year. - a) All students enrolled in their first year in an undergraduate academic programme at the downtown campus of McGill University shall be eligible to stand for election. - 2.2 The Vice-President (Internal Affairs) shall be responsible for the identification of the roles to be elected and shall be responsible for the development of job descriptions for the positions to be elected in advance of the commencement of the electoral timeline for the First Year Council elections. - a) The Vice-President (Internal Affairs) must identify and create job descriptions for at least five positions to be elected. - b) One job description must include the responsibility of acting as the First Year Representative on the Legislative Council and must include the time commitment for this responsibility in the position description. - 2.3 The First Year Council may strike working groups as needed. - a) The First Year Undergraduate Network shall be a standing working group of the First Year Council intended to build partnerships and facilitate collaboration between first year groups on campus. - The composition of the First Year Undergraduate Network shall be the elected members of the First Year Council, a representative from all first year councils affiliated with a faculty association, a representative from residences, and the Vice-President (Internal Affairs).